ministryofjustice/hmcts-km/README.md

 # HMCTS Knowledge Management (KM) website

+This site has been decommissioned as of 20.04.22 and is no longer in use.

 This is a WordPress project used by HMCTS for HMCTS staff.

 This website is used by HMCTS call centre staff as a reference manual to support them in their role.